deepaksood619/deepaksood619.github.io/docs/computer-science/testing/mocking.md

 assert is_fraud == True
 ```

 When you now execute pytest, the test will succeed.
-You will always get 0.999 as a return value ofdark_magic🎉
+You will always get 0.999 as a return value of dark_magic

-A part that might be surprising in this example is the first parameter of thepatchdecorator: It's"fraud_example.dark_magic"and NOT"external_dependency.dark_magic"!
+A part that might be surprising in this example is the first parameter of the patch decorator: It's "fraud_example.dark_magic" and NOT "external_dependency.dark_magic"!
 The target of your replacement is always what was loaded within the file you want to test, not where it was loaded from.

 ## Direct replacement: Don't do this

 The following is an example which does not usepatchand seems to work, but it has a big flaw.
-If you directly replacedatetime.datetimeinstead of patching it, it will be overwritten in all other contexts after that as well! ⚠️
+If you directly replacedatetime.datetimeinstead of patching it, it will be overwritten in all other contexts after that as well!

 ```python
 # Core Library modules